onaluf/fate/README.md

 }
 ```

-### Finally instruct you app to use your service instead of the standard one:
+### Finally instruct your app to use your service instead of the standard one:
 ```typescript
 @NgModule({
   // ...